top of page

 Iyengar Yoga

-MEN'S BEGINNERS YOGA
+MEN'S YOGA

 Men tend to be less naturally flexible than women, so in men/s yoga we can utilise props (such as blocks and straps) to make some of the postures more accessible.